 The Man Who Haunted Himself is a cult 1970 British film directed by Basil Dearden and based on the novel The Strange Case of Mr Pelham by Anthony Armstrong and an episode of Alfred Hitchcock Presents that previously adapted the story.

-The film is an intriguing and overlooked psychological thriller with a supernatural atmosphere and stars future James Bond Roger Moore as a successful but uptight and work-obsessed businessman called Harold Pelham.
+The film is an intriguing and overlooked psychological thriller with a supernatural atmosphere and stars Roger Moore – in between leaving The Saint and starring in his first Bond film – as a successful but uptight and work-obsessed businessman called Harold Pelham.

 Driving home from his job in the city one afternoon, Pelham has a very bad car accident that leaves him fighting for his life and a strange incident duly occurs in the hospital.

 Pelham is declared momentarily dead and two hearts briefly flicker on his monitor but he recovers and returns home, eventually resuming his job again after a short break abroad.